Special offer

 In sum, having an expenses policy can be a great way to improve employee engagement and retention.
 It shows that you as a business care about covering expenses that would otherwise come out of an employee’s own pay packet.
 However, there are important factors to consider like whether you have the budget to cover certain expenses.
 This is where an expenses stipend or expenses pot can be useful.

-Finally, familiarising yourself with the UK law surrounding the reporting of expenses is crucial for tax, National Insurance and other obligations.
+Public UK government guidance outlines how different types of expenses may be treated for tax or reporting purposes, and employers often refer to this information when developing or updating their expenses policies.
 You might want to keep reports over a long period of time to make sure you have this information to hand and to prove you are staying compliant.

 Recent HR Policies Articles